jmusashi/joel-continuity-vault/substrate/Canonical-Definition-of-Matter-within-DCE-Substrate.md

 The persistence of the resulting manifestation can then be examined through Continuity Geometry.

+Matter is therefore not the origin of identity.

+It is one domain through which identity may become manifest under motion and transformation.

 ---

 ## IV.
 Manifested Identity: The Return-to-Center